Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Deployment-Steps-for-Data-Workload.md

 # Deployment of Data Infrastructure
+1. Deployment of KeyVault

+1. Deployment of KeyVault secrets

+1. Deployment of Infrastructure (master pipeline)

 # Environment Variables for Azure Pipelines
 The following list of variables are required to be updated after a new Azure infrastructure is created prior to deploying the solution components below.